How is a Uganda gorilla tracking safari

-Gorilla trekking is a distinctive activity that one can do while touring Africa especially on a Congo, Rwanda and Uganda safari tour.
-Every year many travellers visiting Africa get a chance of seeing these rare gorillas.
+Gorilla trekking is a distinctive wildlife activity in Africa that one can do while touring on his/her Congo, Rwanda and Uganda safari tour.
+Tracking mountain gorillas is done throughout the year and travellers visiting this part of Africa have a chance of seeing these rare gentle giants in the wild.

-Things to consider when choosing a gorilla tour
+Things to consider while preparing for a gorilla tour

 Habituated Gorilla Groups of Uganda